Albert-Gao/blog/source/_posts/how-to-use-valgrind-on-windows.md

 --1791:0:aspacem    at m_aspacemgr/aspacemgr-linux.c:1502 (add_segment)
 --1791:0:aspacem  Exiting now.
 ```
-You may abort at this stage, since it is a beta feature, and the translation from in the Sys-call level may seems a big deal.
+You may abort at this stage, since it is a beta feature, and the translation in the Sys-call level may seems a big deal.
 And after googling, you decide to abort.
 But, the story never ends like this :)

 ## How to deal with it?
 A brief first: